Calling of an Engineer: History

 An inaugural ceremony was held in the evening of 25 April 1925, at the University Club of Montreal, when the obligation was taken by six engineers, (Note: R.A.
 Ross, Consulting Engineer, acting as the Senior Supervising Engineer of the ceremony; J.M.R.
 Fairbairn, Chief Engineer, Canadian Pacific Railway; Harold Rolph, President, John S. Metcalf and Co., Consulting Engineers; N.M.
 Lash, Chief Engineer, Bell Telephone Co.; J.M.
 Robertson, Consulting Engineer; and John Chalmers, Engineer for John Quinlan & Co., Contractors.) some of whom were involved with Kipling in its development.
 On 1 May 1925, three of these newly obligated engineers met at the University of Toronto with a number of the officers of the Engineering Alumni Association and obligated 14 of them in the Senate Chamber of the university becoming the first local chapter (referred to as a camp) to do so.
 Fairbairn met with Harry F. McLean, president of Dominion Construction and Kipling in Montreal at the Ritz-Carlton Hotel to discuss the details of the ritual.
 Fairbairn later visited McLean at his home in Merrickville, Ontario, to secure a sizeable donation from McLean, philanthropist, on behalf of the Corporation of the Seven Wardens, the custodian and administrator of the ritual, to ensure its survival.

-The Ritual and the conferring of the Iron Ring continues to be administered by The Corporation of the Seven Wardens Inc./Société des Sept Gardiens inc. through camps associated with the universities granting degrees in engineering in Canada.
+The Calling and the conferring of the Iron Ring continues to be administered by The Corporation of the Seven Wardens Inc./Société des Sept Gardiens inc. through camps associated with the universities granting degrees in engineering in Canada.

-Ritual
+Ceremony

-The ritual takes place separately at individual Camps across Canada usually situated near an engineering university.
+The Calling takes place separately at individual Camps across Canada usually situated near an engineering university.
 The ceremonies are separate, organised by one of 28 camps of the Corporation of the Seven Wardens for administrative purposes.

 The Obligation, which is not an oath but a solemn expression of intention, is subscribed to at the ceremony.
 The Obligation essentially states the duties and responsibilities of the engineer.
 Following the Obligation, the Iron Ring is placed on the little finger of the working hand, and is worn by the engineer as a symbol and a reminder.
 As originally conceived, the engineer's iron ring rubs against the drawings and paper upon which the Engineer writes and even in modern times, serves as a reminder when working on a computer.

 Previously, a biblical passage was quoted: 2 Esdras, Chapter 4, Verses 5–10.
 More generally today, Kipling's poem the Hymn of Breaking Strain is recited.

 The Obligation is private, though not necessarily secret.
 However, it is customary for those who have gone through it to not discuss the details of the Calling with others, even engineers from other countries.
-The ceremony is open only to candidates, those who have already undergone the ritual and at some sites, guests invited by candidates.
+The ceremony is open only to candidates, those who have already undergone the Calling, and at some sites, guests invited by candidates.